 --Point 6 - Sixth, I ask the supervisees to be clear about their own philosophies, values, and beliefs, and check that these are congruent to what is being requested in the supervisor-supervisee relationship.

-I feel this six point process that encouraging clinical supervisees to think with their senses, to become aware of hidden agendas, to become aware of social contexts, to pick up subtle shifts in the supervisor-supervisee relationship, to keep track of the nature of the supervisor-supervisee relationship, and to be clear about values and beliefs, greatly enhances the contracting process between supervisor and clinical supervisee.
-Would it be beneficial to play this track for your supervisee to ask them to write three sentences on each of these six points?
+I feel this six point process encouraging clinical supervisees to think with their senses, to become aware of hidden agendas, to become aware of social contexts, to pick up subtle shifts in the supervisor-supervisee relationship, to keep track of the nature of the supervisor-supervisee relationship, and to be clear about values and beliefs, greatly enhances the contracting process between supervisor and clinical supervisee.
+Would it be beneficial to play this section for your supervisee, and to ask them to write three sentences on each of these six points?

-On this track, we have discussed the contracting process, and the five main benefits provided by contracting.
-These are, both parties become actively involved in the supervision process, a contract provides a clear perception of goals, the supervisor and supervisee create a clear picture of what their work looks like together, contracting creates mutuality and guards against the abuse of power, and contracts minimize covert agendas.
+In this section, we have discussed the contracting process, and the five main benefits provided by contracting.
+These are both parties become actively involved in the supervision process, a contract provides a clear perception of goals, the supervisor and supervisee create a clear picture of what their work looks like together, contracting creates mutuality and guards against the abuse of power, and contracts minimize covert agendas.

-On the next track, we will discuss the reflective approach to supervision.
+In the next section, we will discuss the reflective approach to supervision.

 Online Continuing Education QUESTION 2

 What are five benefits to contracting in the supervisor supervisee relationship?
 To select and enter your answer go to